-12.4.5 Relocation Option 1- Purchase of an Existing Home
+12.4.6 Relocation Option 1: Purchase of an Existing Home

 Option 1 will be the default relocation method.
 The value of the Relocation Voucher will be commensurate to household composition.
 Applicants will be given a voucher equal to the reconstruction value of the home with the number of bedrooms needed to accommodate the household.
-See Reconstruction and Relocation Unit Size and Exceptions section of these Guidelines.
-Applicants will have ninety (90) days from the date the voucher was issued to identify a replacement home and be under contract.
-The Housing Counseling Program will provide applicants with support throughout the relocation process by assisting with things like: identifying a suitable replacement home, homeowner education, and connecting applicants with social services providers in the areas being considered by the applicant for relocation.
-Housing counseling services are provided at no cost to the applicant.
+See Reconstruction and Relocation Unit Size and

-CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program June 14, 2019 (V1.0) Page 49 of 78
+CDBG-DR Program Guidelines Home Repair, Reconstruction, or Relocation Program July 30, 2019 (V3.0) Page 51 of 84